LukefromWA/bayesian-stochastic-epi/README.md

 # Project Overview

-Traditional SIR and SEIR models are widely used for studying infectious disease dynamics but often rely on simplifying assumptions, including constant transmission rates and exponentially distributed transition times.
+SIR and SEIR models are widely used to study infectious disease dynamics but often rely on simplifying assumptions such as constant transmission rates and exponentially distributed transition times.

 This project extends stochastic compartmental models by incorporating:

 - Viral genomic signals as time-dependent transmission drivers
 - Genomic memory effects through latent forcing states
 - Vaccination-driven changes in susceptibility
-- Non-pharmaceutical intervention effects through government stringency
+- Government stringency effects as external intervention forcing
 - Erlang-distributed latent and infectious periods
 - Partial immunity and reinfection pathways
 - Bayesian parameter estimation with uncertainty quantification

-The goal of this framework is to evaluate how increasing biological realism changes:
+The goal of this framework is to evaluate how increasing biological realism affects:

 - Model convergence
 - Parameter inference